Acetic acid: Medical use

 Acetic acid injection into a tumor has been used to treat cancer since the 1800s.

 Acetic acid is used as part of cervical cancer screening in many areas in the developing world.
 The acid is applied to the cervix and if an area of white appears after about a minute the test is positive.

 Acetic acid is an effective antiseptic when used as a 1% solution, with broad spectrum of activity against streptococci, staphylococci, pseudomonas, enterococci and others.
 It may be used to treat skin infections caused by pseudomonas strains resistant to typical antibiotics.

 While diluted acetic acid is used in iontophoresis, no high quality evidence supports this treatment for rotator cuff disease.

 As a treatment for otitis externa, it is on the World Health Organization's List of Essential Medicines.

 Foods

 Acetic acid has 349 kcal per 100 g.
 Vinegar is typically no less than 4% acetic acid by mass.
 Legal limits on acetic acid content vary by jurisdiction.
 Vinegar is used directly as a condiment, and in the pickling of vegetables and other foods.
 Table vinegar tends to be more diluted (4% to 8% acetic acid), while commercial food pickling employs solutions that are more concentrated.
-The proportion of acetic acid used worldwide as vinegar is not as large as commercial uses, but is by far the oldest and best-known application.
+The proportion of acetic acid used worldwide as vinegar is not as large as industrial uses, but it is by far the oldest and best-known application.